usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-java-sdk.rst

 Publishing an Image
 -------------------

 UForge has connectors to many of the popular cloud platforms including Amazon, Microsoft Azure, Google Compute Engine, OpenStack, CloudStack, Eucalyptus and Flexiant to name a few.
-Once an image has been generated you can either download the image or publish directly a cloud environment using your own cloud account credentials.
+Once an image has been generated you can either download the image or publish directly to a cloud environment using your own cloud account credentials.
 Like generations, publishing images is asynchronous.
 You can get the progress of the publish from the publish status.
 The following code publishes a generated VHD image directly to the template library of a CloudStack environment.

 .. code-block:: java